 Satisfaction of all regulatory requirements typically takes many years, is dependent upon the type, complexity and novelty of the drug candidate, and requires the expenditure of substantial resources for research and development and testing.
 Our research and clinical approaches may not lead to drugs that the FDA considers safe for humans and effective for indicated uses we are studying.
-The FDA may require us to conduct additional clinical testing, in which case we would have to expend additional time and resources and would likely delay the date of potentially receiving regulatory approval.
+The FDA may require us to conduct additional clinical trials or preclinical studies, in which case we would have to expend additional time and resources and would likely delay the date of potentially receiving regulatory approval.
 In particular, the FDA may require additional toxicology studies for certain excipients used in Remoxy or any of our other drug candidates.
 The approval process may also be delayed by changes in government regulation, future legislation or administrative action or changes in FDA policy that occur prior to or during our regulatory review.
 Delays in obtaining regulatory approvals will:

-- · delay commercialization of, and product revenues from, our drug candidates; and - diminish the competitive advantages that we may have otherwise enjoyed.
+- · delay commercialization of, and product revenues from, our drug candidates; and - diminish the competitive advantages that we may have otherwise enjoyed, which would have an adverse effect on our operating results and financial condition.

 Even if we comply with all FDA regulatory requirements, we may never obtain regulatory approval for any of our drug candidates.
-If we fail to obtain regulatory approval for any of our drug candidates we will have fewer saleable products and corresponding lower product revenues.
+If we fail to obtain regulatory approval for any of our drug candidates we will have fewer saleable products, if any, and corresponding lower product revenues, if any.
 Even if we receive regulatory approval of our drug candidates, such approval may involve limitations on the indications and conditions of use or marketing claims we may make for our products.
 Further, later discovery of previously unknown problems or adverse events could result in additional regulatory restrictions, including withdrawal of products.
 The FDA may also require us to commit to perform lengthy Phase IV post-approval studies, for which we would have to expend additional resources, which could have an adverse effect on our operating results and financial condition.

-In jurisdictions outside the U.S., we must receive marketing authorizations from the appropriate regulatory authorities before we can commercialize our drugs.
-Regulatory approval processes outside the U.S. generally include all of the aforementioned requirements and risks associated with FDA approval.
+In jurisdictions outside the United States, we must receive marketing authorizations from the appropriate regulatory authorities before we can commercialize our drugs.
+Regulatory approval processes outside the United States generally include all of the aforementioned requirements and risks associated with FDA approval.